byt3h3ad/euler/README.md

 # Euler's problems
-Project Euler in various languages
+Project Euler in various languages.

 And also some Brilliant problems.